stormpath/stormpath-documentation/source/reference.rst

   * - ``providerData``
     - Link
     - N/A
-    - A link to the information from the owner Directory's Provider.
+    - A link to this Account's :ref:`Provider Data <ref-provider-data>`.

   * - ``directory``
     - Link